ventuno-21/highload-server/FastAPI/load-balancer-and-rate-limiting/README.md

 ---
 ### Part 4 - Best way to run in Production level <a id="production"></a>
 ---
+### Part 4-1 -  Why Gunicorn <a id="Guni"></a>
+---
+Gunicorn / UvicornWorkers

+Main purpose: run FastAPI/Django and handle requests.

+Advantages:
+You can specify the number of workers and threads → can handle multiple concurrent requests.
+Using async workers (UvicornWorker) allows I/O-heavy tasks (like DB/network) to avoid blocking.

+Limitations:
+The number of workers is limited by CPU and RAM → if 1000 requests come simultaneously, a queue may form or requests may timeout.

 Why use Gunicorn + UvicornWorker in Production?
 FastAPI itself runs on an ASGI server like Uvicorn or Hypercorn.
 But:
 Uvicorn alone runs only a single process.
 If the CPU or thread is busy, other requests have to wait.
 Gunicorn can spawn multiple worker processes.
 Each worker is independent and can handle requests in parallel.

 UvicornWorker tells Gunicorn:
 “I am async, so I can handle I/O-bound requests (DB, network) concurrently.”

 Advantages:
 High concurrency: hundreds of requests can be processed simultaneously.
 Stability: if one worker crashes, the others continue running.

 CPU utilization: multiple workers make full use of CPU cores.

 Async + Sync combination: threads for concurrent requests, async for I/O-heavy tasks.

 ####  Do we always need this setup?